 Maybe your mistake will be that you’ll not define your target audience and end up with the wrong people reviewing your book.
 Maybe you’ll not back up your work (please, in the name of all that is chocolatey, don’t make this mistake if you can help it!).

 Maybe you’ll publish without getting your work checked by a professional editor.
 Maybe you’ll spend money on advertising but forget the important links…

 There are 1,001 ways to mess up as a writer.
 (What fun!)
 But we need to own those screw ups.
 We need to say “Shit, yep, I did that.
 My bad.”

 This isn’t for some “OMG what a humble person they are admitting their faults” moment.
 It’s about learning.

-For example, maybe you throw your novel together and put it for publishing without doing more than 1 edit quick.
-The book struggles to sell, gets bad reviews…
+For example, maybe you throw your novel together and put it out for publishing without doing more than 1 edit quick.
+The book struggles to sell and maybe gets bad reviews.

 Or are you going to admit that you rushed it, and didn’t take the time it needed?